Caching Query Strings

 & characters.
 Example:

-For all of the parameters listed above, WP Rocket will serve the standard cache file, regardless of any parameter values in the URL.
+For all of the parameters listed above, WP Rocket will ignore the query string and serve the standard cache file, regardless of any parameter values in the URL.
 Here’s what that means:

 example.com/about-us/?gclid=something example.com/about-us/?gclid=somethingelse // will BOTH receive the cache file from: example.com/about-us/